 Attend all Sport Clubs commission meetings.

-The Sport Clubs Senator shall be appointed to the Organizational Affairs Committee, when available.

-Report on Sport Clubs events and collaborate with the U.S.S. to promote sport clubs’ events.
+One Sports Club Senator shall be appointed to the Organizational Affairs Committee, the other shall be appointed to the Financial Affairs Committee.Report on Sport Clubs events and collaborate with the U.S.S. to promote sport clubs’ events.

 One Veterans Relations Senator